med-material/Whack_A_Mole_VR/README.md

 * **PupilTime**: The time in the PupilTime format, at the time the logging takes place.
 * **PupilTimeSample**: The time in PupilTime format, at the time we receive gaze data.

+Meta logs:
+* SessionState: This is the state of the game, at the time it stopped and was logged.
+Its values are either "Finished" (if the treatment program naturally ended) or "Interrupted" (if the treatment program was interrupted).
+This is different from GameState, which logs the state of the game at a given timestamp.
+* SessionDuration: the duration of the session in seconds.
+* SessionID: A unique MD5 based ID of the session.
+* SessionProgram: What program the session was running.